WarriorKiller1098/WarriorBlox-2014/README.md

 # Info
 WarriorBlox was previously made with Godot, a game engine, however it was unfinished cus we lost it!
-Thia.. is MUCH BETTER!
+This.. is MUCH BETTER!
 This will have really "eventually"..
 * Working game servers
 * Avatars and friends!